Tag Archives: morocco overland

 Fast forward 2.2 decades

 … and I was driving Duncan Barbour on a recce job in Morocco (more of which later) while he logged our convoy’s route on an iPad.
-I had my hands full and so assumed his setup was off his phone but in these phablet days, his SIM and GPS enabled iPad was all he needed, along with an app like Gaia GPS.
+I had my hands full and so assumed his setup was off his phone but in these phablet days, his SIM- enabled iPad was all he needed, along with an app like Gaia GPS.
 In the meantime a couple of others confirmed it was no longer possible to mirror a Garmin GPS onto a larger screen, be it laptop or tablet.
 Perhaps because Garmin want you to buy their 5 or 10-inch Tread series from £500 to well over a grand + subscriptions.

-I already owned some 400 quid’s worth of 680T Montana, the Garmin handhelds which in 2010 changed the game by being able to load several base maps and not just record tracklogs and waypoints on what in the Sahara had hitherto been an essentially blank screen.
+I already owned some 400 quid’s worth of 680T Montana, the Garmin handhelds which in 2010 changed the game by being able to load several increasingly better base maps and not just record tracklogs and waypoints on what in the Sahara had hitherto been an essentially blank screen.

+Tefedest (Algeria).
 Scraps of tracks on the ‘Overland’ map layer.
 Not helpful (like old TPC aero maps).

-Since then digital mapping has come on to the point where there are topo maps of the middle of the Sahara matching the classic IGNs.
-Problem is that unlike the paper maps, these OSM-supported maps have been in part automatically rendered – the discontinuous scraps of tracks are a dead give away, as above (southern Tefedest, Algeria).
-Given the restrictions on overlanding in this part of Algeria, such maps will take forever to be completed while the IGNs show it how is was (and still is).
-But with Gaia GPS it’s also possible to download high-res WYSIWYG satellite imagery to use offline.
-Plus there’s nothing to stop you travelling with paper IGNs or similar, or scans of them on your device.
+Anyway, even with the on and off lifting restrictions on overlanding in this part of Algeria, such maps will still take forever to be completed with genuine tracklogs while the IGNs show it how is was (and still is).
+But with Gaia GPS Premium it’s also possible to download high-res WYSIWYG satellite imagery to use offline (see bottom of page).
+Plus there’s nothing to stop you travelling with paper IGNs or similar, or scan of them on your device.

 Tablet + Gaia GPS app vs Garmin Montana GPS

-• Tablet/Gaia good
+• Tablet + Gaia good

 • Cheap to buy/lose/break